Congratulations! By choosing a trip to Tennessee to soak up the history of Gatlinburg, you’re in great company.

 Gatlinburg’s 15 Minutes of Fame

-Andy Warhol wasn’t born in Gatlinburg (Pittsburgh, PA can claim him as its native son), but enough famed-faces hail from G-burg and its area to help push way past Warhol’s claimed “15 minutes of fame,” including:
+Andy Warhol wasn’t born in Gatlinburg (Pittsburgh, PA can claim him as its native son), but enough famed-faces hail from East Tennessee to help push way past Warhol’s claimed “15 minutes of fame,” including:

 - Beloved writer Cormac McCarthy (“The Road,” “All the Pretty Horses”)